Arrow Right

 Estimating Temporary Fence Requirements

-Whether you’re organizing an event or planning out a construction site, having the appropriate amount of temporary fencing for the job is a must.
-If you know the perimeter of the site then that is a huge advantage, unfortunately that information is not always readily available.
-In these cases there are free online tools that can help, namely Google Earth.
+Whether you’re organizing crowd control for an event or planning to secure a construction site, having the right amount of temporary fencing for the job is a must.
+If you know the perimeter of the site then that is a huge advantage, unfortunately that information is not always available for fence estimations.
+In these cases there are free online tools that can help with calculating fence requirements – namely Google Earth.

-Most of us are familiar with Google Earth, and likely have made extensive use of its liter-featured cousin Google Maps.
-Google Earth is free to access and has a number of additional tools that can be very useful for those planning an event or worksite, the most relevant for calculating temporary fencing needs is the measuring tool.
+Most of us are familiar with Google Earth, and likely have made extensive use of its cousin Google Maps.
+Google Earth is free to access and has a number of additional tools that can be very useful for those planning an event or worksite.
+The most relevant for calculating temporary fencing needs is the measuring tool.

-How to estimate temporary fence requirement using Google Earth
+How to estimate temporary fence requirements using Google Earth?

 Access Google Earth and navigate to the location you’re looking to measure.